Foto van twee orthodoxe religieuze posters

 Oriental Christians in Europe, 1970-2020

-Over the last 50 years, Oriental Orthodox Christians (Armenians, Copts, Syriacs/Arameans, Ethiopians and Eritreans) from the Middle East and Africa have settled in Europe, fleeing war-related violence and societal pressures.
+Over the last fifty years, Oriental Orthodox Christians (Armenians, Copts, Syriacs/Arameans, Ethiopian and Eritrean Tewahdo Christians) from the Middle East and Africa have settled in Europe, fleeing war-related violence and societal pressures.
 One of the prominent aspects of religious practice of these transnational Oriental communities is their strong emphasis on writing and publishing texts.
 These include traditional religious texts (from liturgy to history), re-translated and re-contextualised versions of these texts, and completely new texts.

 From simple leaflets and books, to sophisticated internet productions including sound and image, these textual practices aim to transmit the religious heritage to a new generation in an increasingly globalised context.